xqyet/NSH_ReportBuilder/README.md

      ```

 5. **Run the Application**:
-   - To run the project: (you can also do this via the VS menu items)
+   - To run the project: (you can also do all of the above via the VS menu items)
      ```bash
      dotnet run
      ```